exceptionless/Website/content/news/2021/2021-04-02-how-to-monitor-events-in-swift.md

 Walking through this new function, let's take a look at what's going on.
 First, we are setting the URL for our API request.
 This is a hardcoded value and probably not something you'd want to do in a production application.

 Next, we are creating a new request and assigning values to the request.
 You'll note that our `postToAPI` function accepts a `Data` value argument called `event`.
-That is what we will be posting to the API and it represents the JSON version of the event we build when we click Log Event or Log Error.
+That is what we will be posting to the API and it represents the JSON version of the event we build when we click Log Message or Log Error.

 Then, we set header values for our request.
 Take note, that we are assigning the `Authorization` value by using our Exceptionless API key.
 We'll need to get that key from Exceptionless before actually sending events. \